-Cryptocurrency is a term that sounds something out of a futuristic fictional novel or movie, but in fact it is a digital asset that is changing the way wealth is being created and distributed in the present.
+Cryptocurrency is a term that sounds like something out of a futuristic fictional novel or movie, but in fact, it is a digital asset that is changing the way wealth is being created and distributed in the present.
 Cryptocurrencies are a financial phenomenon that has people either believing this technology will change the world for the better or that it is a dangerous trend with the potential to disrupt global economies.

-Cryptocurrency mining & storage
+Cryptocurrency Mining & Storage

 Cryptocurrency can be acquired by mining for it using cryptocurrency software or purchasing it via a cryptocurrency exchange.
 Cryptocurrency is ‘mined’ by computers solving cryptographic math problems.
 In exchange for solving the problems, miners receive cryptocurrency.
 These math problems grow increasingly more difficult over time, thus increasing the required computational power required to solve them.
-Mining cryptocurrency can be time-consuming, complicated and expensive.
-For those reasons more people choose to purchase or invest in cryptocurrency rather than mine for it themselves.
+Mining cryptocurrency can be time-consuming, complicated, and expensive.
+For those reasons, more people purchase or invest in cryptocurrency rather than mine for it themselves.
 Regardless of whether it is purchased or mined, a cryptocurrency wallet is needed for storage.
 A cryptocurrency wallet is a private digital key known only to its owner that confirms the person or group purchasing the cryptocurrency and links that person or group to the blockchain.

 Cryptocurrencies eliminate the need for an intermediary in financial transactions.
 Traditional currency requires the use of a bank or other third-party institution for transaction validation and monitoring.
 Cryptocurrencies eliminate the need for verification services since all parties involved verify the transaction within the blockchain.
 Blockchain transactions occur over a secure peer-to-peer computer network payment system.
 This lowers transaction costs by streamlining payment processing.
-Blockchain transactions are irreversible and impossible to duplicate thus potentially making it more difficult for hackers to commit fraud.
+Blockchain transactions are irreversible and impossible to duplicate, thus potentially making it more difficult for hackers to commit fraud.

 At Legacy Private Trust Company

 We do not presently invest client funds in cryptocurrencies due to the volatility of the currencies and the risk inherent in this alternative asset class.
 However, we believe the underlying blockchain technology will play a large, although maybe yet undefined, role in the future of the world.
-We prefer instead to invest in the companies that produce or utilize the innovative goods and services that stem from the blockchain technology.
+We prefer instead to invest in the companies that produce or utilize the innovative goods and services that stem from blockchain technology.